 1977: The Grateful Dead played one of their most celebrated shows at Barton Hall at Cornell University in New York.
 The show became very popular among tape collectors, and on the concert’s 40th anniversary in 2017, a mastered recording was officially released by Rhino Records.

-1979: Three Imaginary Boys, the debut album by British alternative rock band the Cure, was released on the Fiction Records label.
+1979: Three Imaginary Boys, the debut album by British band the Cure, was released on the Fiction Records label.
 It was later released in the US with an altered track list as the compilation album Boys Don’t Cry.

 2012: Glenn Frey released his fifth and final solo album, After Hours.

 Robert Johnson, blues singer, songwriter, guitarist and harmonica player whose recordings have influenced generations of musicians, was born in Hazlehurst, MS in 1911.